October 12, 2021

 This summer, Brooks and their labmates worked on clinical partnerships to help test this “smelling aid” device in patients who have lost their sense of smell.
 Brooks has also been developing new 3D-printed prototypes that enable easier scientific investigation of scent and its applications.
 This summer, Brooks’ stereo smell project was named as an honorable mention in the Experimental category in Fast Company’s 2021 Innovation by Design Awards.

 The tinkering was inspired by Brooks’ fascination with scratch-and-sniff printing and its use in combination with other media.
 In February 2021, they curated a “Twitch and Sniff Along” series with the Weston Game Lab, recreating the smell cards distributed with the games Leather Goddesses of Phobos and Leisure Suit Larry: Love for Sail! and conducting live playthroughs on Twitch.
-This summer, Brooks moderated a panel discussion on “Participatory Scented Cinema,” and they’re working with Doc Films on curating a series of films accompanied by scent, from 60’s Smell-O-Vision through modern art experiments adding smells to pre-existing movies.
+This summer, Brooks moderated a panel discussion on “Participatory Scented Cinema,” and they’re working on curating a series of films accompanied by scent, from 60’s Smell-O-Vision through modern art experiments adding smells to pre-existing movies.
 The events are both fun and useful for research into the subjective nature of scent, Brooks said.